inexorgame-obsolete/wiki-mirror/Home.md

 * [Development Environment](Development Environment)
 * [Branding](Branding)

+### Objectives

+* Fork of sauerbraten in order to replace sauerbraten (no mod)
+* Bigger audience for sauerbraten
+* Keep sauerbraten alive for the future

+### Pending Feature requests

+* Integrate a system to make weapons, gamemodes, maps, textures... dynamic
+* Refactor GUI and overall look/feel

 ### State of the Nation

 * Automatically synced Git mirror of Sauerbraten and Tesseract repo exists